xma711/notebook/software_engineering/docker/README.md

 and then add the service file and start it.

-(cannot do it the other way, i.e. start the image with /bin/bash and then run "/usr/sbin/init". otherwise there will be an error: "Trying to run as user instance, but the system has not been booted with systemd.")
+(cannot do it the other way, i.e. start the image with /bin/bash and then run "/usr/sbin/init".
+Otherwise there will be an error: "Trying to run as user instance, but the system has not been booted with systemd.")

-control in-built leds and gpio on bbb using docker
+Control in-built leds and gpio on bbb using docker
 -----------------------------

-replace the docker volume /sys/devices/ocp.3/gpio-leds.8/leds by the host volume. (not /sys/class/leds, inside which the folders are symbolic links to /sys/devices/ocp.3/gpio-leds.8/leds)
+Replace the docker volume /sys/devices/ocp.3/gpio-leds.8/leds by the host volume. (not /sys/class/leds, inside which the folders are symbolic links to /sys/devices/ocp.3/gpio-leds.8/leds)

 e.g.
-docker run --rm -ti -v /sys/devices/ocp.3/gpio-leds.8/leds:/sys/devices/ocp.3/gpio-leds.8/leds image_name /bin/bash (no need privileged)
+Docker run --rm -ti -v /sys/devices/ocp.3/gpio-leds.8/leds:/sys/devices/ocp.3/gpio-leds.8/leds image_name /bin/bash (no need privileged)

 then one can control the leds as if it is in the host machine:
 echo none > /sys/class/leds/beaglebone\:green\:usr0/trigger